-Gachapon (or Gashapon)?
-What is that?
-As a foreigner who is newly coming to Japan, you are probably unfamiliar with this word; but you must have already seen it when walking across the streets in Japan.
+What is Gachapon (or Gashapon)?
+As you’ve been living in Japan for a while now, it’s likely you’ve already seen it when walking the streets in Japan.
 Known as the capsule toy vending machines, Gachapon can be found almost everywhere—around the corners, on the streets and outside stores.

-Input coins and crank the machine, waiting for the small plastic ball coming out with great anticipation, and then comes the most exciting part—open the capsule and explore what you get on your spin.
-Usually, you need to be lucky enough to get what exactly you want with only one spin.
+Input some coins and crank the machine, wait for the small plastic ball with great anticipation, and then comes the most exciting part—open the capsule and find out what’s inside.
+If there’s something specific you are looking for, you’ll need to be lucky to get what exactly you want on your first spin.

 Gachapon, meaning both the capsule toys and the machine, got its name due to the special sound the machine makes during the toys come out.
-Gacha-gacha is similar to the sound when the machine is being cranked, and the capsule ball makes the sound “Pon” when it falls down and come out, which gave the birth of the name “Gachapon.”
+The sound of the machine handle being cracked is the “Gacha-gacha” and when the ball drops out from the machine it makes a resounded “Pon”.
+This gave birth to the name “Gachapon.”

 The first vending machine using coins in the modern world can be traced back to 1880s, selling postcards and gum in New York and London.
-However, Gachapon is uniquely Japanese, even though the capsule toy machine first appeared overseas.
-In the 1960s, Ryuzo Shigeta, later known as “the Grandfather of Gachapon,” set up the first Gachapon machine in Japan with each product putting in a plastic ball.
+However, even though the capsule toy machine first appeared overseas, Gachapon is uniquely Japanese.
+In the 1960s, Ryuzo Shigeta, later known as “the Grandfather of Gachapon,” set up the first Gachapon machine in Japan with each product in a plastic ball.
 Later in 1977, the Gachapon industry was revolutionized by the toy giant Bandai Co. by trademarking Gachapon.

 If you think Gachapon only caters to manga, anime or game lovers, you may totally be wrong.
 Although the first impression of Gachapon is linked to miniature figures of manga, anime or game characters, literally almost anything can come out from the Gachapon machine nowadays, ranging from different sets of miniatures of Sushi to a variety of hats designed for cats.
 Recently, more and smaller items which can be put around your computer, smartphone, cup or desk are popular to be found in Gachapon, attracting ordinary people to join the “Gacha.”